 TOS Connect

-Complication: Patients struggle to communicate complex symptoms and follow prescribed exercises between physio sessions, leading to low recovery rates.
+Patients struggle to communicate complex symptoms and adhere to exercise routines between physio sessions, limiting their recovery.

 Role: UX/UI Designer, co-founder